bryanng77/EpicPortfolio/README.md

-# My Coding Portfolio
+# Welcome to my website!

 [Home](README.md) | [About Me](about.md)

-# My Coding Portfolio of sorts :D
+# My Coding Portfolio

 ### >>>> [Python Mini Projects](pythonminiproject.md) <<<<
 Hey you!
 Yes YOU!
 Join me as I learn more about Python and create something fun out of it!